verbb/snipcart/docs/shipments/overview.md

+---
+meta:
+  - name: description
+    content: Using ShipStation with Snipcart and Craft CMS.
+---

 # ShipStation

 The Snipcart plugin offers basic integration with [ShipStation](https://www.shipstation.com/), a third-party service that can be used to get rates, print postage, manage inventory, or even manage multiple warehouses and a whole fulfillment process.
 This integration can be used to get live shipping rates directly from ShipStation, and send Snipcart orders to ShipStation once they're completed.